 The toast that the Smeg produced in our testing was near perfect with nice crisp outsides that yielded to slightly softer insides as we bit through them.
-Bread faces were toasted almost perfectly evenly, with just a hint of a cold spot towards the bottom of most slices.
-Additionally, the Smeg was able to produced everything from just lightly browned to blackened all around.
+Bread faces were toasted almost perfectly even, with just a hint of a cold spot towards the bottom of most slices.
+Additionally, the Smeg was able to produce everything from just lightly browned toast to blackened all around.
 So whether you like to make your toast with a delicate touch or a heavy hand, the Smeg has you covered.

 Ease of Use

 The Smeg has a simple, easy to use interface that earned it a 7 out 10 in our ease of use testing.
-This was a solid performance in a metric that had scares ranging from 3 to 8.
+This was a solid performance in a metric that had scores ranging from 3 to 8.

 The Smeg has six shade settings that are selected with the use of a knob on the front of the toaster.
 Within the knob is a prominent 'Stop' button for when you want to cancel the toasting cycle.
 Two buttons on either side of the knob let you turn on the bagel and defrost modes.
 Both of these buttons clearly light up to indicate which mode is on.
 The lever feels solid and can easily be engaged.
-We wish it that you could use the lever to push items a bit further out of the slots, but alas you cannot.
-This can make it a bit difficult to get short items after the toaster, but generally is not a problem.
+We wish that you could use the lever to push items a bit further out of the slots, but alas you cannot.
+This can make it a bit difficult to get short items out of the toaster, but generally is not a problem.
 The crumb tray is sturdy, easy to clean, and has a push to release latch that secures it in place.

 Bagel Toasting Quality

 The Smeg was nothing short of a revelation in our bagel testing.
 It earned a rare perfect score of 10 out of 10, well ahead of the low score of 4 (excluding models that can't toast bagels).